Contact tracing apps have a crucial role to play in combating COVID-19, but are we sacrificing our privacy in the process?

 Public interest vs. civil liberties: The great contact tracing debate

-Contact tracing may be our best bet in containing the Coronavirus and getting back to some form of normal.
+Contact tracing may be our best bet in containing the Covid-19 pandemic and getting back to some form of normal.
 Contact tracing can be extremely effective in identifying and isolating individuals who may have been exposed to the virus.
-Government health agencies and private app developers across the globe are rolling out contact tracing apps to digitize the process in hopes of increasing its efficiency in response to the Covid-19 crisis.
+Government health agencies and private app developers across the globe have rolled out contact tracing apps to digitize the process in hopes of increasing its efficiency in response to the Covid-19 crisis.

-Contact tracing apps work by leveraging the Bluetooth functionality or location services (such as GPS) on a user’s phone to determine proximity to other mobile phones running the same app.
+Contact tracing apps work by leveraging the Bluetooth functionality or location services (such as GPS), sometimes both, on a user's device to determine proximity to other mobile phones running the same app.
+In China, for example, QR codes are scanned basically anywhere individuals may go, and are used to track their movements.
+Some apps also rely on location data directly from telecom providers, but Bluetooth is the least invasive.

-This is then recorded by each of the devices running the app that come within a certain radius of one another for a sustained period of time.
+This proximity data is then recorded by each of the devices running the app that come within a certain radius of one another for a sustained period.
 If a user ends up testing positive for Covid-19, they can let their app know.
-Any user whose phone had recorded contact with the infected user’s phone in the preceding days would then get an alert notifying them that they had been in contact with someone infected with Covid-19, and would advise the user to self-isolate to limit the further spread of the virus.
+Any user whose phone had recorded contact with the infected user's phone in the preceding days would then get an alert notifying them that they had been in close proximity to someone infected with Covid-19, and would advise the user to self-isolate to limit the further spread of the virus.

 The downside is, contact tracing apps potentially pose considerable privacy concerns.
 This means it is important for governments and app developers to not lose sight of protecting user privacy and not to verge into what could amount to surveillance.

 Privacy is crucial when deploying technological solutions that involve the processing of sensitive personal data.
-We investigated over forty different contact tracing apps to determine whether they appropriately protect the privacy of users.
-Some had strong privacy protections, others had weak privacy protections, and most were somewhere in the middle.
+We investigated over sixty different contact tracing apps to determine whether they appropriately protect the privacy of users.
+Some had strong privacy protections, others had weak privacy protections, but most were somewhere in the middle.

 Contact tracing apps around the world